AgentXRay: White-Boxing Agentic Systems via Workflow Reconstruction: Related Work

 \paragraph{Interpreting Agentic Behaviors.} Another related line aims to explain or interpret agent behaviors and decisions~\cite{domenech2024explaining, gimenez2024intention}.
 These methods provide valuable insights into agent actions, but they do not explicitly reconstruct an executable, interpretable workflow structure of the underlying system, which is the goal of AWR.
+By producing an explicit surrogate, AWR complements this line by enabling not only post-hoc inspection but also direct edit, replay, and debugging of the recovered workflow.